 Marketing on the mobile channel can be quite complicated depending on what you are trying to accomplish.
 There are many strategies that can be used to reach your targeted buyer via their mobile device.
 If you want to implement mobile marketing, you need to develop a separate marketing plan specifically for mobile to ensure you can be effective.

 But a good place to start is getting your mobile content marketing strategy implemented properly.
+To summarize:

 - Write in-depth content to inform and educate your readers.

 - Update your website to a responsive design.